inkscope/inkscope/inkscopeMonitor/Readme.md

 REMARKS
 -------
-It uses the configuration file inkscopeCtrl.conf that must be put in /opt/inkscope/etc/
+It uses the configuration file inkscope.conf that must be put in /opt/inkscope/etc/

 It needs also some python modules: